galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### {% icon hands_on %} Hands-on: Phenology

+This step will allow you the show the phenology of a species and then to create charts representing it.
+In the second part, you will learn that it is possible to show the phenology of various species on a single chart allowing to compare them and analyse them more easily.

 > 1. Search for the tool `flight curve`
 > * Select the file on CSV with the data on one species
 >
-> Based on the flight curve, you can create a line chart which shows the occurence of the species through the years on a very visual material
+> 🔹 Based on the flight curve, you can create a line chart which shows the occurence of the species through the years on a very visual material

 ![Phenology chart](https://github.com/Claraurf/training-material/blob/ecology/topics/ecology/tutorials/regionalGAM/Images/Phenology%20regional%20GAM.png "This shows the occurrence of Ardea alba and Bombycilla garrulus")